Farm: Types of farms

 A farm may be owned and operated by a single individual, family, community, corporation, or a company, may produce one or many types of produce, and can be a holding of any size from a fraction of a hectare to several thousand hectares.

 A farm may operate under a monoculture system or with a variety of cereal or arable crops, which may be separate from or combined with raising livestock.
 Specialist farms are often denoted as such, thus a dairy farm, fish farm, poultry farm or mink farm.

 Some farms may not use the word at all, hence vineyard (grapes), orchard (nuts and other fruit), market garden or "truck farm" (vegetables and flowers).
 Some farms may be denoted by their topographical location, such as a hill farm, while large estates growing cash crops such as cotton or coffee may be called plantations.

 Many other terms are used to describe farms to denote their methods of production, as in collective, corporate, intensive, organic or vertical.

 Where most of the income is from some other employment, and the farm is an expanded residence, the term hobby farm is common.
 This will allow sufficient size for recreational use but be very unlikely to produce sufficient income to be self-sustaining.
 Hobby farms are commonly around 2 hectare but may be much larger depending on land prices.

 Other farms may primarily exist for research or education, such as an ant farm, and since farming is synonymous with mass production, the word "farm" may be used to describe wind power generation or puppy farm.

+Mean and median farm sizes by country income group.